-The variation in quality can dog the YouTube approach and it also can be tricky to find something good even if the platform does suggest new videos based on what you have been watching.
-Much of what is on there does take the form of webinars from the likes of the Why R?
-Foundation, RStudio or the NHSR Community.
-These can be useful and there are shorter videos from such providers as the Association of Computing Machinery or SAS Users.
-These do help more if you already have some knowledge about the topic area being discussed so they may not make the best starting points for someone that is starting from scratch.
+The variation in quality can dog the YouTube approach, and it also can be tricky to find something good, even if the platform does suggest new videos based on what you have been watching.
+Much of what is found there does take the form of webinars from the likes of the Why R?
+Foundation, Posit or the NHSR Community.
+These can be useful, and there are shorter videos from such providers as the Association of Computing Machinery or SAS Users.
+These do help more if you already have some knowledge about the topic area being discussed, so they may not make the best starting points for someone who is starting from scratch.

 31st January 2020